-Recently issued accounting pronouncements (not yet adopted): In July 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-The ASU will improve transparency of contributed nonfinancial assets for not-for-profit (NFP) entities through enhancements to presentation and disclosure.
+Adopted accounting pronouncements: In July 2020, the FASB issued ASU 2020-07, Not-for-Profit Entities (Topic 958), Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
+The ASU improves transparency of contributed nonfinancial assets for not-for-profit (NFP) entities through enhancements to presentation and disclosure.
 The amendments in this update address certain stakeholder' concerns about the lack of transparency about the measurement of contributed nonfinancial assets recognized by NFPs, as well as the amount of those contributions used in an NFP's programs and other activities.
-This ASU should be applied on a retrospective basis and is effective for annual periods beginning after June 15, 2021.
-The Foundation is currently evaluating the impact of the pending adoption of the new standard on its financial statements.
+This ASU should be applied on a retrospective basis and are effective for annual periods beginning after June 15, 2021, and interim periods within annual periods beginning after June 15, 2022.
+The ASU was adopted during the year ended December 31, 2022, resulting in expanded disclosures.

-Subsequent events: Subsequent events have been evaluated through April 15, 2022, which was the date the financial statements were available to be issued.
+Subsequent events: The Foundation has evaluated subsequent events through April 5, 2023, the date on which the financial statements were available to be issued.